 There are two types of court assessment orders:

-- inpatient court assessment orders (see s 90).
+- an inpatient court assessment order (see s 90).

 These are coercive orders that differ in terms of how the assessment is undertaken.